E-retail is no longer just 'mainstream'

 - All major retail firms have a robust online presence, with some, such as Best Buy and Sears, seeking to differentiate themselves through closer integration with their brick and mortar stores.

-- Meanwhile, in the US, the sophistication and ubiquity of ecommerce tools and applications has fueled the next big trend – the sharing economy as exemplified by firms such as Airbnb, Uber, etc.
+- Meanwhile, in the U.S. the sophistication and ubiquity of eCommerce tools and applications have fueled the next big trend – the sharing economy as exemplified by firms such as Airbnb, Uber, etc.

-- Integration with Cloud based application – eCommerce system for international distributor of electronics products.
-Integration with Netsuite to provide back end functions.
-Listed among top 5 shopping sites of 2008 by PC Magazine.
+- Integration with cloud-based application – eCommerce system for an international distributor of electronics products.
+Integration with Netsuite to provide back-end functions.
+Listed among top 5 shopping sites of 2008 by PC magazine.

 - Japanese market – Site similar in function to Craigslist – with enhancements – targeted at the urban market in Japan, with internationalization features that make it readily deployable to other markets.

-- Instant Coupons – Complete application that allows merchants to offer discount coupons to be redeemed immediately, as way of improving yield.
+- Instant coupons – A complete application that allows merchants to offer discount coupons to be redeemed immediately, as a way of improving yield.